geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-08/meeting-transcript.md

 OK, then I think we kind of get what we get.
 I mean, we can also.
 Is the data?
 It should be fast enough we can hit over the network, too.

 ##### **Geohot** [[00:12:25](https://www.youtube.com/watch?v=sc6cckdAXy8&t=745)]
-Do you want to do like .
+Do you want to do like.

 ##### **Wozeparrot** [[00:12:28](https://www.youtube.com/watch?v=sc6cckdAXy8&t=748)]
 There's not that much data.
 It's only like tokens.